PhiLFitters/kafe2/doc/src/parts/user_guide.rst

     # set the same range for all plots
     p.x_range = (0, 10)
     p.y_range = (-5, 25)

-    # set different ranges for each plot, the length must match the number of fits handled by the
+    # set different ranges for each plot
-    # plot object.
     p.x_range = [(0, 10), (-5, 5)]
     p.y_range = [(-5, 25), (10, 100)]

     p.plot()  # plot method must come after the customization

 Axis Scale
 ^^^^^^^^^^

-Additionally the axis scale can be changed to logarithmic.
-When changing between a linear and logarithmic x-axis scale, the supporting points for plotting the model function will be updated and evenly spaced on a linear or logarithmic scale.
+Change the axis scale to logarithmic using the :py:attr:`~.Plot.x_scale` and :py:attr:`~.Plot.y_scale` properties:

 .. code-block:: python

     # set the same scale for all fits in this plot object
     p.x_scale = "log"
     p.y_scale = "linear

-    # or change the scale for each fit individually
+    # Change the scale for each fit individually
-    # only use this when `separate_figures=True` is set in the Plot constructor
+    # Only use this when `separate_figures=True` is set in the Plot constructor
     p.x_scale = ["linear", "log"]
     p.y_scale = ["log", "log"]

     p.plot()  # plot method must come after the customization

 Axis Labels
 ^^^^^^^^^^^

-By default, the plot will use the labels specified for each dataset (see :ref:`container-labels`).
+By default, uses labels specified for each dataset (see :ref:`container-labels`).
-If multiple fits are plotted to the same figure, the axis labels from the data containers are concatenated while skipping duplicates.

-Alternatively the axis labels can be overwritten for each fit.
-Again if multiple fits are plotted to the same figure, all labels will be concatenated while skipping duplicates.
+Overwrite axis labels for each fit with:

 .. code-block:: python

-    # set the same axis labels for all fits in this plot object
+    # Set the same axis labels for all fits in this plot object
     p.x_label = "My $x$-label"
     p.y_label = "Voltage [mV]"

-    # set different labels for each fit, the length must match the number of fits
+    # Set different labels for each fit
     p.x_label = ["$x_1$", "My other label for $x_2$"]
     p.y_label = ["$Y_1$", "$y_2$"]

-    p.plot()  # plot method must come after the customization
+    p.plot()  # plot method must come after customization

 Plot Style
 ^^^^^^^^^^

-Each graphic element has it's own plotting method and can be customized individually.
+Customize each graphic element individually.
 Available *plot_types* for XYFits are
 :code:`'data', 'model_line', 'model_error_band', 'ratio', 'ratio_error_band'` and 'model' which
 is hidden by default.
 The *plot_types* may differ for different types of fits.